Death Frost Doom Revised (2014)

 Lamentations of the Flame Princess is one of the most visible and controversial publishers in the OSR, and with good reason.
 On the one hand, James Raggi IV, retroclone architect and shock jock extraordinaire, manages to assemble a colourful line-up of OSR talent that produces, if not always quality, then at least originality and distinctiveness on a regular basis.

-I have already covered Red and Pleasant Land, which I found to be a very good product that was not to my taste, and Carcosa, an arguably terrible product that was very much to my taste, and of course Qelong, which was a colourful and overall solid take on the venerable hex crawl.
+I have already covered Red and Pleasant Land, which I found to be a very good product that was not to my taste, and Carcosa, an arguably terrible product that was very much to my taste, and of course Qelong, which was a colorful and overall solid take on the venerable hex crawl.
 Perhaps in lieu of reviewing more OSR I should consider therapy or something to fix my terrible taste in gaming.
 Perhaps I was made to like horrible shit.
 Who cares!
 Today we go back to where it all began (arguably).

 Death Frost Doom, alongside Vornheim, formed the foundation of Raggi’s meteoric rise to OSR chieftainhood, and thus it deserves analysis at the very least.
 To some it is a work of genius, to others a thinly veiled ripoff of Lichway (a 3rd party dnd adventure published in White Dwarf Magazine in ye olden days of dnd) and also a death trap meant to torture players.
 Accusations of OSR plagiarism aside, DfD garnered some OSR buzz and with the revised version any similarities with Lichway have at least been given a courtesy paint-over.
 DfD is the brainchild of James Raggi IV himself, and for this revision he forms a tag-team with the no less controversial but arguably more talented Zak S. Is this the white-cop, jew-cop combo to clean up the streets or the Rob Schneider/Danny Devito matchup that no one has been waiting for?
 One leans towards the former whilst warily eyeing the latter.